 Hemi Walker

-A hemi walker is designed for people who only have use of one hand or one side of their body.
+A hemi walker is designed for people who can only use one hand or one side of their body.
+It provides more stability than a cane while remaining easier to manage than a standard walker.

 Best For